Exawind/openturbine/docs/sphinx/theory/lsfit.rst

 position is :math:`\underline{x}_i^\mathrm{geom} \in \mathbb{R}^3` and
 twist about the reference line is :math:`\tau_i^\mathrm{geom}`.
 The user must also provide the :math:`n^Q` quadrature locations :math:`\xi_k^Q \in [-1,1]` along the reference axis.
-Finally, teh user must provide the translation and rotation, :math:`\underline{u}^\mathrm{init}` and :math:`\underline{\underline{R}}^\mathrm{init}`, respectively, of the beam that defines the intial/refence position and orientation.
+Finally, the user must provide the translation and rotation, :math:`\underline{u}^\mathrm{init}` and :math:`\underline{\underline{R}}^\mathrm{init}`, respectively, of the beam that defines the initial/reference position and orientation.
 In other words, each beam is defined in the global system with its root at the origin and it is then translated and rotated into its reference position.